programmerahul/validator/README.md

+How it works:
+1. User enter validation rules using form interface (inputform.html).
+2. Rule are stored as 2d array in backend.
+3. User enters html, css code using web interface (inputHtmlCSS.html).
+4. Backend uses jsdom to parse html and verify rules.
+5. Rules that are not satisfied are shown to user.

 Let say we want to validate these two rules against an html file:

 rule 1: there should be a paragraph element with id = welcome
 rule 2: there should be an h1 element with any class

 Solution :
 1. npm i //it installs all required dependencies